 This guide to selling a second-hand iPad is designed to help you get the most money for your current device.
 Follow these tips to make sure you get the best deal when trading in an old iPad.

 When should I sell my iPad?

-Like all products a second-hand iPad is worth more the newer it is, but prices fall particularly quickly when a new product launches or is rumoured to be about to launch.
-That's what it's important to keep an eye on our iPad mini 5 news and Apple predictions articles.
+Like all products a second-hand iPad is worth more the newer it is, but prices fall particularly quickly when a new product launches or is rumoured to launch.
+That's why it's important to keep an eye on our Apple predictions articles.

 Online trade-in store NextWorth has noted a drop in the value of Apple products of up to a fifth immediately before the launch of a new model.
 "There is a predictable 15 to 20 percent value decline seen across all older iPhone models in the six-week period surrounding [a] new iPhone launch," says Jeff Trachsel, CMO of NextWorth.
 And the same situation applies directly to the iPad.

 This means that the optimal time to sell an iPad is probably around a month or two before the new model launches - which of course means selling it before you know for sure how much of an improvement the next model will be.
 Once the device's successor has been unveiled, Apple fans will be less interested, and the price will drop.

 iPad Pros and budget mid-size iPads

 The most recent iPad launches (excluding the mini) were the iPad Air (3rd generation) in March 2019, iPad Pro 11 and iPad Pro 12.9in in Oct 2018, and the iPad 9.7in in March 2018.
 This means the new Air is likely to come out March 2020, while the Pros in 2020 spring or summer.
 However, with the launch of the iPad Air, many have said that the iPad 9.7 may soon be discontinued, while rumours swirl of a 10.2in model instead.